nestjs/azure-database/README.md

 ## Disclaimer

-You are reading documentation for version 3.
+You are reading the documentation for version 3.
 If you are looking for version 2 documentation, [click here](https://github.com/nestjs/azure-database/tree/legacy-v2).
 Please also note that version 2 is no longer maintained and will not receive any updates!

 ## Before Installation

+For Cosmos DB (NoSQL ONLY)

+1. Create a Cosmos DB account and resource ([read more](https://learn.microsoft.com/azure/cosmos-db/nosql/quickstart-portal))
+2. Note down the "URI", Database name and the "Primary Key" (or "Secondary Key") - You will need them later

 For Table Storage

 1. Create a Storage account and resource ([read more](https://learn.microsoft.com/azure/storage/tables/table-storage-quickstart-portal))
 2. Note down the "Connection string" - You will need it later

-For Cosmos DB (NoSQL ONLY)

-1. Create a Cosmos DB account and resource ([read more](https://learn.microsoft.com/azure/cosmos-db/nosql/quickstart-portal))
-2. Note down the "URI", Database name and the "Primary Key" (or "Secondary Key") - You will need them later

 ## Installation